 Topics studied: Assignment briefs vary from year to year, e.g. - 'Contrasts' and ideas may be explored initially with mixed media experiments and then via observational and critical research.
 Subsequent concepts are developed into representational or abstracted outcome(s) to research/develop/extend and refine ideas leading to an individual portfolio of high-quality photographs, taken from direct observation, including digital manipulation of images with Photoshop.
 Work will incorporate a variety of disciplines and media with strong links to contextual studies.
 Assessment: Sketchbooks are marked regularly and pupils work towards Outcomes undertaken during timed examinations (3 in total).
 It is essential that pupils adhere to deadlines finishing each within the specified time.
 Component I should be completed by Year II Spring Term to enable clear preparation time for Component 2.
 Deadlines: COMPONENT I 'Personal Portfolio' - COURSEWORK (60%) Sketchbooks are the main components of the coursework and weekly deadlines, as well as holiday deadlines, will be set throughout the course.
 The final coursework deadline will be set prior to study leave.
-COMPONENT 2 Terminal Examination (40%) Preparation work to be carried out prior to the 10-hour timed examination.
+COMPONENT 2 Externally Set Assignment - ESA (40%) Preparation work to be carried out prior to the 10-hour timed examination.
 Resulting work must be submitted at the end of this timed examination.
 Course requirements: A pupil needs to show ability, interest and, most importantly, commitment.
 If a well-motivated pupil works hard and is prepared to take on board all teaching, they can expect to achieve high grades in this subject.
 Good organisation is also vital.
 A compulsory gallery visit takes place each year to a major exhibition where pupils carry out the critical and contextual element of their coursework e.g. The Victoria and Albert Museum, The Brighton Pavilion.
-All pupils would benefit from visiting any of the London Galleries: The Tate Modern, The Royal Academy etc. as well as local galleries, exhibiting contemporary art.
-Art kits/sketchbooks/photographic portfolios and paper are provided at the start of the course and an art shop is available for pupils to stay well-resourced throughout the course.
-It is also advisable to have a good entry level SLR camera and a Photoshop licence (from September).
-They have the opportunity to use art materials, in particular photo paper, which can incur extra costs.

-ART & DESIGN: TEXTILES
+ART & DESIGN: TEXTILE DESIGN